All posts

 The right tool for the right context

-Running or attending a large professional conference or trade show: Whova, Brella, or Grip — depending on whether you need agenda management, AI matchmaking, or commercial exhibitor tools.
+Running or attending a large professional conference or trade show: Whova, Brella, or Grip, depending on whether you need agenda management, AI matchmaking, or commercial exhibitor tools.
+These do a different job (logistics and lead capture) and remain the right call for that job.

 Want to build a recurring community around a shared interest: Meetup.
 Use FirstMove at the events themselves to improve in-event connection.